sid20007/FarmLink-Pro/README.md

 Innovation And Creativity: We don't buy the crop, we give the farmer the data and the connection to sell it themselves, maximizing their freedom and profit.<br>

-Technical Complexity and stack: node js,astro,react,mongoDB,API.<br>
+Technical Complexity and stack: node js, astro,react, mongoDB, API.<br>

 Usability and Impact: